oplS17projects/Simple-Task-Manager/README.md

 ### Deliverable and Demonstration

-At completion we will be able to display a schedule and add/remove tasks from it.
+At completion we are able to display a schedule and add/remove tasks from it.
 We will also be able to filter based on tags or task types and set priorities for tasks.

-This program will store and display user inputted data.
+This program stores and displays user inputted data.
 We can show it working by adding, removing or modifying data through the program.
 <!--
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?